September 17, 2019

 Text is included on almost all websites.
 The search engines are also fond of textual content as it helps them identify what the website is about.

 It is important to have good texts on all your subpages.
 First and foremost, you should focus on ease of use, but don't forget to focus on the keywords.
-Each article should be focused on a particular keyword or phrase.
-Include the keyword or phrase an appropriate number of times - a rule of thumb is that it should make up 1-3% of the content - and also make variations of the word.
-For example, a variation of the keyword "SEO guide" could be "search engine optimization guide" or maybe just "SEO".
+Each article should be focused on a specific keyword or phrase.
+Include the keyword or phrase an appropriate number of times - a rule of thumb is that it should amount to 1-3% of the content - and also create variations of the word.

 Google search results display a title and description for each page.
 It's the small preview that appears when you search for something and look at the search results.